pascal-wolf/extra-time-calculation/README.md

 ```

 To run the classification model on existing data execute the following command in your terminal.
+Before running, you have to add a video of a football game in the data folder.
+Feel free to contact us here in case you are interested to get the demo video.

 ```bash
 python testing.py
 ```

 If you want to train a new model you have to run the training script, which uses MLFlow for the model tracking.
+Before running, you have to add a video of a football game in the data folder.
+Feel free to contact us here in case you are interested to get our processed training data.

 ```bash
 python train_mlflow.py